 Often journalists will call for some extra facts and thoughts.
-They may quote you - directly or indirectly.
-You will likely be paraphrased in a way that reads more eloquently than you could ever have spoken in real life, so don't worry too much about phrasing!
+They may quote you - but not directly.
+You will likely be paraphrased in a way that reads more eloquently than you could ever have spoken in real life!

 You could also be called to give a televised or radio interview.
 These sound intimidating but need not be.
 Some top tips can be accessed here.
 And don't hesitate to give Cycling UK a ring for a steer on key messages.